theupdateframework/taps/tap5.md

       }
       "targets": {
-        "root_target_role": "targets", // This line is new and optional (default "targets") "URLs": [...], // This line is new and optional.
-        "keyids": [KEYID, ...],
+        "root_target_role": "targets", // This line is new and optional (default "targets") "keyids": [KEYID, ...],
         "threshold": THRESHOLD
       }